-For more information on remuneration, please refer to Remuneration report 2021 as approved by the Board of Directors.
-The Remuneration report is subject to an advisory vote by the General Meeting in 2022, and published at investor.kid.no
+For more information on remuneration, please refer to Remuneration report 2022 as approved by the Board of Directors.
+The Remuneration report is subject to an advisory vote by the General Meeting in 2023, and published as part of the appendices to the Notice of Annual General Meeting at investor.kid.no.